How much calcium do children need?

 My child is allergic to dairy products, how can I ensure they get the recommended intake every day?

-Are calcium supplements suitable for children to have?
+Are calcium supplements suitable for children?